Engin-Boot/capture-behavior-of-a-visit-counter-nakul16168/needs-director.md

   When a visiting specialist has an appointment

-  Then reserve a parking slot
+  Then reserve a parking slot for them